 High levels of economic inequality are among the most important challenges confronting liberal democracy today.
 The increasing concentration of wealth among society’s richest citizens contributes to the belief that economic and political outcomes are determined by the interests of a few wealthy insiders and subverts faith in liberal democracy as a public endeavor for pursuing the common good.
 We consider the causes and implications of growing social inequality for the U.S. and other liberal democracies, including issues such as the tensions that arise between liberal democracy's two fundamental claims to legitimacy: private liberty and public equality.
 How do economic outcomes shape politics, and how do politics shape economic outcomes?
 Do liberal democracies exhibit a pro-business bias, and does today's growing social inequality threaten the long-run growth and political stability of liberal democratic states?
 This counts toward the seminar or elective requirement for the major and for the public policy concentration.
 Prerequisite: junior standing.

 Democracy is in crisis.
 The rise of nationalist right-wing parties, limitations on the free press, the erosion of democratic norms, political party and civil society polarization, apathy on the part of young people, the spread of disinformation and abuses of democratic institutions pose serious threats to the values that liberal democratic regimes seek to uphold, including free and fair elections, rule of law and the protection of minority rights.
 We examine theories of democratic consolidation and democratic erosion and analyze the various factors that threaten liberal democratic regimes.
 We examine the ways in which democratic backsliding has manifested itself in various countries, which may include Hungary, Poland, Turkey, the Philippines and the United States; discuss why it has occurred; the consequences for citizens; and the ways in which democratic regimes can be protected from democratic erosion.
 This counts toward the seminar or comparative politics/international relations requirement for the major.
 PSCI 240 is recommended but not required.
-Prerequisite: junior standing.
+No prerequisite.
+Junior standing.